giovanni-shibaki/SMA0300_Conicas/README.md

 <img src="images/details.PNG">

 ### Function Graphing
-By using the collection of functions implemented by [Rod Stephens](http://csharphelper.com/blog/author/rod-stephens/) , this interface displays the conic section given the coeficients of its general equation
+By using the collection of functions implemented by [Rod Stephens](http://csharphelper.com/blog/author/rod-stephens/) , this interface displays the conic section function twice: one using only the coeficients before the rotation and translation procedures (form on the left) and the other one after the said process (form on the right).

 <img src="images/graph.PNG">